NellyElsayed/GRU-FCN-model-for-univariate-time-series-classification/README.md

 GRU-FCN model for univariate time series classification

 This repository contains the code used in implementing the paper:
-## Note
-Soon I am going to add the total code for each UCR time series datasets.
-Keep checking my page for the new full code.

 ## Deep Gated Recurrent and Convolutional Network Hybrid Model for Univariate Time Series Classification.

 Our paper **"Deep Gated Recurrent and Convolutional Network Hybrid Model for Univariate Time Series Classification"**